Questions about your benefits? Contact your HR administrator.

 A.- Yes, COBRA continuation coverage must be offered.
 It doesn’t matter how long the individual was covered.
 If he was covered under the plan on the day before the qualifying event, he has a right to continue coverage under Federal COBRA.
 State continuation aka Mini COBRA eligibility rules can vary depending on the state.

-Benefit Allocation Systems (BAS) provides best-in-class, online solutions for: Employee Benefits Enrollment; COBRA; Flexible Spending Accounts (FSAs); Health Reimbursement Accounts (HRAs); Leave of Absence Premium Billing (LOA); Affordable Care Act Record Keeping, Compliance & IRS Reporting (ACA); Group Insurance Premium Billing; Property & Casualty Premium Billing; and Payroll Integration.
+Benefit Allocation Systems (BAS) provides online solutions for: Employee Benefits Enrollment; COBRA; Flexible Spending Accounts (FSAs); Health Reimbursement Accounts (HRAs); Leave of Absence Premium Billing (LOA); Affordable Care Act Record Keeping, Compliance & IRS Reporting (ACA); Group Insurance Premium Billing; Property & Casualty Premium Billing; and Payroll Integration.

-MyEnroll360 can Integrate with any insurance carrier for enrollment eligibility management (e.g., Blue Cross, Blue Shield, Aetna, United Health Care, Kaiser, CIGNA and many others), and integrate with any payroll system for enrollment deduction management (e.g., Workday, ADP, Paylocity, PayCor, UKG, and many others).
+MyEnroll360 integrates with major insurance carriers for enrollment eligibility management (e.g., Blue Cross, Blue Shield, Aetna, United Health Care, Kaiser, CIGNA and others), and with leading payroll platforms for enrollment deduction management (e.g., Workday, ADP, Paylocity, PayCor, UKG, and others).

 This article is for informational purposes only and is not intended as legal, tax, or benefits advice.
 Readers should not rely on this information for taking (or not taking) any action relating to employment, compliance, or benefits.
 Always consult with a qualified professional before making decisions based on this content.

-Topics: COBRA, COBRA Premium Billing, COBRA Administration, Question of the Week
+Question of the Week COBRA